-- The lead Nordic partner shall be responsible for the registration and when logged in they can invite other colleagues and partners to review and/or revise the application.
-This is done under my application manage partners add user in the SmartME system. - The lead Nordic partner can use the same login to write and submit several concept notes.
-For each project, the project partners can differ.
-The lead applicant invites each project partner to a specific project and therefore no partner can review other applications than those they have specifically been invited to join. - The concept note application template will have word limits.
+- The lead Nordic partner is responsible for the registration and when logged in they can invite other colleagues and partners to review and/or revise the application.
+This is done under my application manage partners add user in the SmartME system. - An organisation can use the same login participate in more than one proposal.
+The lead Nordic applicant can invite project partners to participate in a specific project application.
+No partner can review other applications than those they have specifically been invited to join. - The concept note application template will have word limits.
 The narrative sections of the concept note will correspond to about 3-4 pages in length. - The application cannot be submitted until all required fields have been filled out.
-The system will notify you what information is missing or incorrectly filled out.
+The system will notify you if information is missing or some parts have been incorrectly filled out.
 Please do not wait until the last minute to submit the application.
 There is a countdown clock in the SmartME system that tells you how many days, hours and minutes are left until the concept note has to be submitted. - Technical support, including instructional videos on how to use the system, is available when logged in.

-3 NCF 8 THEME
+3 NCF 9 THEME

-Theme: Testing the business viability of climate solutions
+Theme: Testing the viability of innovative climate solutions

-The NCF 8 theme is broad and a wide range of activities from different sectors will fit within the theme.
-NCF 8 projects shall aim to test the viability of one or more business concepts from a financial, technical, social and environmental perspective.
-Furthermore, these business concepts shall aim to provide a solution to a climate-related problem, i.e. address adaptation3 and/or mitigation4 of climate change.
+The NCF 9 theme is broad and a wide range of activities from different sectors will fit within the theme.
+NCF aims to finance innovative climate-relevant business concepts.
+These concepts should address a climate-related problem, i.e. address adaptation3 and/or mitigation4 of climate change.
+The projects should also aim to test the climate solutions viability from financial, technical, social and environmental perspectives.

-The project partners' shall have a long-term plan for the business concept beyond NCF financing.
-The aim should be that the business concept becomes commercially viable and creates jobs and/or income-generating opportunities, as well as improves the quality of life for the local population.
-Commercial viability is the ability of a business, product or service to compete
+The project partners' need to have a long-term plan for their concept beyond NCF financing.
+The aim should be that the climate solution becomes commercially viable and creates jobs and/or income-generating opportunities, as well as improves the quality of life for the local population.
+Commercial viability is the ability of a business, product or service to compete effectively and to